imveikka/sofa-checker/README.md

 The SofaChecker was designed to accommodate resources of Raspberry Pi 5 (with a webcam), where the detection itself takes at least 10 seconds with the current model!
-Thus, the process of gathering real-life data is threaded, so the interaction with SofaChecker is always smooth!.
+Thus, the process of gathering real-life data is threaded, so the interaction with SofaChecker is always smooth!
 The update interval can be easily changed, like other traffic evaluation parameters and messages, to satisfy needs of different environments.